 Journals will commonly form the backbone of your research literature.
-Citations should always include enough information for a reader to find the resource (either physically or digitally).
-Citations for physical and electronic journals are structured the same except for the addition of a URL or DOI for online versions.
+Foot/Endnotes should always include enough information for a reader to find the resource (either physically or digitally).
+Notes for physical and electronic journals are structured the same except for the addition of a URL or DOI for online versions.

 Note-style citations of journals require some or all of the following elements:

-1. Author Firstname Lastname, “Article Title:Subtitle,” Title of Journal, vol. title vol. #, (Publication Month, Year): page numbers, access date, URL or DOI.
+[indented tab]1.
+Author Firstname Lastname, “Article Title:Subtitle,” Title of Journal volume #, no. [Issue number] (Publication Month, Year): page numbers, access date, URL/DOI.

 1. Hope A. Olson, “Codes, Costs, and Critiques: The Organization of Information in Library Quarterly, 1931-2004,” Library Quarterly 76, no. 1 (2006): 20.

 2. Kimberly Jensen, "A Base Hospital Is Not a Coney Island Dance Hall," Frontiers: A Journal of Women Studies 26, no. 2(June 2005): 211

 3. Judith Lewis, “’Tis a Misfortune to Be a Great Ladie’: Maternal Mortality in the British Aristocracy, 1558-1959,” Journal of British Studies 37, no. 1 (1998): 26-53, http://www.jstor.org/stable/176034.